-The Seychelles are home to many contenders for the ‘world’s most beautiful beach’ and ASDA is certainly one of those.
-Just a 10 minute bike ride from La Passe, we arrived in the late afternoon when most of the crowds have dispersed and the colours are at their most intense.
+Seychelles is home to many contenders for the ‘world’s most beautiful beach’ and ASDA is certainly one of those.
+Just a 10-minute bike ride from La Passe, we arrived in the late afternoon when most of the crowds have dispersed and the colours are at their most intense.
 The beach is awash with large granitic boulders strewn haphazardly on the shore.
 They are a photographer’s playground.

 Snorkelling and boat trips

 Lying just of the coast, Petit Seour, Grande Seour & isle Cocos make the perfect half-day excursion.
 The corals are healthy and host an incredible diversity of reef fish punctuated by the odd turtle and shark sighting.
 The water is warm and the visibility excellent.